 The loan balance on my home has decreased over the years so that I now owe $50,000 on my home.
 I have a new servicer and it is requiring that my flood insurance be increased.
 My present policy satisfies the minimum flood insurance requirement.
 Can my lender require more flood insurance than the minimum required by the regulation?

-Yes.
-Lenders are permitted to require more flood insurance coverage than the minimum amount required by the Flood Disaster Protection Act (FDPA or Act).
-If the flood insurance requested by the lender is greater than $250,000, then you or the lender may have to seek such coverage outside the NFIP.
+Generally, yes.
+Lenders are permitted to require more flood insurance coverage than the minimum amount required by the National Flood Insurance Act (Act).
+If the flood insurance requested by the lender is greater than $250,000, then you or the lender may have to seek such coverage from a private insurance company.

-Under the Act, the mandatory purchase amount is the lesser of:
+Under the Act, the mandatory flood insurance purchase amount for a one-to-four family non-condominium residential structure is the lesser of:

 - The outstanding principal balance of the loan(s), or

 - The maximum amount of insurance available under the National Flood Insurance Program (NFIP), which is the lesser of: